Meet the Planning Committee

 William Roth began his role as the Executive Director for Major Gifts at Nanyang Technological University (NTU) in Singapore, where he leads a growing team of fundraisers in July 2021.

 Originally from Pennsylvania, United States, Roth has been in advancement for more than two decades, primarily focussing on major and principal gifts.
 Initially, he served small liberal arts colleges, Haverford College, and Goucher College in the United States, and more international research universities including University of Pennsylvania, University of Oxford (as Development Fellow for University College Oxford), and University of Toronto.
 Before joining NTU, he was the Associate Dean at the School for Advanced International Studies at Johns Hopkins University.

 Roth has a 16 year old daughter and he enjoys sport (watching and playing) and classic films.

 Marketing and Communications Track

-A senior leader and passionate storyteller specialising in strategic and structural transformation, Tracy Chalk joined the University of Newcastle in 2018 as the Chief Marketing Officer overseeing the centralisation of brand, marketing, communication and student recruitment.
-This followed two years at the University of the West of England where she led a complex transformation of marketing, communication, internal engagement, alumni relations and philanthropy.
-Chalk entered the Higher Education sector at The Australian National University where she spent seven years leading development of the University’s brand and marketing strategies.
+A senior leader and passionate storyteller specialising in strategic and structural transformation, Tracy Chalk joined The University of Newcastle in 2018 as Chief Marketing Officer overseeing the centralisation of branding, marketing, communication, and student recruitment.
+This followed two years at University of the West of England where she led a complex transformation of marketing, communication, internal engagement, alumni relations, and philanthropy.
+Chalk entered the higher education sector at Australian National University where she spent seven years leading the development of the university’s brand and marketing strategies.